HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - After the command completes the query, select the connection ID and manually close the corresponding connection through the\[Close Connection] button.

 - When moving the mouse cursor into the session link in the operation bar, the prompt is displayed as below.
-The Current Session Information display @@session of the connection ID can be viewed.
+The [Current Session Information show @@session](current-session-information-show-session) of the connection ID can be viewed.
 Click the link to obtain the connection ID of this record and jump to the session information viewing window.

 ![](assets/hotdb-management/image280.png)![](assets/hotdb-management/image281.png)